d-jiao/open-source-replications/GM2016/README.md

 # GM2016, JFE
 Paper: Gormley, Todd A., and David A. Matsa.
 "Playing it safe?
 Managerial preferences, risk, and agency conflicts."
-Journal of financial economics 122.3 (2016): 431-455.
+Journal of Financial Economics 122.3 (2016): 431-455.

 Contributor: Dian Jiao